mukerem/SocialNetwork/README.md

 # Social Network

-Simple social network with Django and django-rest-framework.
+###Simple social network with Django and django-rest-framework.

-It includes a bot which can demonstrate the functionality of the system according to certain rules.
+###It includes a bot which can demonstrate the functionality of the system according to certain rules.

-# Andalus Installation Guide

 This is a brief guide on how to configure social netowrk API and bot on your machine.